-Strange Encounters is the third piece of the Confronting Vegetal Otherness series, which looks at plant alterity to reassess subjectivation, ethics, and our attitude towards dividual multiplicity.
+Strange Encounters is the second piece of the Confronting Vegetal Otherness series, which looks at plant alterity to reassess subjectivation, ethics, and our attitude towards dividual multiplicity.

 I felt it crucial to address plant subjectivities as relational and to look for access - not to them (the plants) but to my human affects and responses in particular encounters with plants, reflecting what could be a fracture in our phenomenological (non)consideration of plant life.
 In fact, the word ‘plant’ groups together organisms as different as a single-celled algae, lemon grass or a birch tree; there is little these particular kinds of plants have in common beyond a similar cell plan (an analogous sublation would render a human somehow equivalent to a nematode).
 Thinking about ‘the plant’ is a form of racism, an unjust generalization that neglects the particular being.
 In an attempt to overcome my inherent bias, I sought situations of engagement that would lay bare my speciest presumptions and force a different consideration of each relationship to the vegetal.
 I aimed at instigating novel and strange circumstances, which would resist the subjugation of plants to raw material while ambivalently positing humans in a similar role, following Jeffrey Nealon’s insight “that the vegetable ... (is an) image of thought that far better characterizes our biopolitical present than does the human-animal image of life, which remains tethered to the organism, the individual with its hidden life and its projected world.”